chrisgoringe/cg-use-everywhere/README.md

 you can also connect as Anything Everywhere node to one of the inputs inside a subgraph.

-You can connect an output of the subgraph node to an Anything Everywhere node (or set the subgraph node to broadcast), but you can't broadcast data within the subgraph to its output panel (because of difficulties determining the type) although this may change [issue 405](https://github.com/chrisgoringe/cg-use-everywhere/issues/405).
+You can connect an output of the subgraph node to an Anything Everywhere node (or set the subgraph node to broadcast), and you can broadcast from within the subgraph to the output panel of the subgraph.

 </details>